Story published in 2017.

 They also say, “If they are over 8 lbs then we do send them home with some pain meds but not always.
 Under 8 lbs they don’t require any sort of pain medicine.”

 When asked about stories on the internet that say declawing is inhumane and harmful to a cat they say that they leave it up to the owner if they want to do a declaw.
-When the cat owner pressed them to ask if a declaw is ok for the long term health of a cat, they say that you can go the route of Soft Paws to see if that would help or if you want to do the declaw you can do that too.
+When the researcher asked if a declaw is ok for the long term health of a cat, they say that you can go the route of Soft Paws to see if that would help or if you want to do the declaw you can do that too.
 They say there are different options rather than going for the declaw.
 They say, “It’s a controversial thing to do, we do it, and if you are going to do it the laser is the way to go.”

 They say that a scalpel is what “normal veterinary offices” use and say the healing time is a lot slower and that’s why they use a laser because it seals up the nerve endings and makes the healing time go much faster.